 On October 12, 2009, Public Utility District No. 2 of Grant County, Washington (Grant PUD) filed its Wildlife Habitat Monitoring, Information, and Education Plan (WHMIEP) pursuant to License Article 410, which was modified and approved by the Federal Energy Regulatory Commission (FERC) on September 8, 2010.
-Grant PUD began implementation of the WHMIEP in 2011, which included: 1) monitor recreation effects on wildlife and sensitive wildlife habitats; 2) provide signage, educational outreach, etc. to help educate the public about responsible recreation practices to help minimize potentially adverse effects of dispersed recreation on sensitive habitats; and 3) identify and implement corrective actions to help reduce recreation impacts and to rehabilitate wildlife habitats.
+Grant PUD began implementation of the WHMIEP in 2011, which included: 1) monitor recreation effects on wildlife and sensitive wildlife habitats; 2) provide signage, educational outreach, etc. to help educate the public about responsible recreation practices and to help minimize potentially adverse effects of dispersed recreation on sensitive habitats; and 3) identify and implement corrective actions to help reduce recreation impacts and to rehabilitate wildlife habitats.
 The WHMIEP also requires Grant PUD to file with FERC an annual report that describes the results of the habitat monitoring efforts and status of the information and education program by December 31 of each year following FERC approval.

-Five habitat areas within the Priest Rapids Project (Project) were surveyed in the spring and fall of 2016 identifying potential dispersed recreation effects on wildlife and sensitive wildlife habitats.
+Five habitat areas within the Priest Rapids Project (Project) were surveyed in the spring and fall of 2018 identifying potential dispersed recreation effects on wildlife and sensitive wildlife habitats.
 These locations were selected in 2011 because they were identified by the Washington Natural Heritage Program (WNHP 2010) to contain one or more state and/or federally listed plant species or were identified as priority habitat by the Washington Department of Fish and Wildlife Priority Habitats and Species (PHS) database (WDFW 2008).
 In addition to the condition of the habitat at the site, the proximity of the site to public access, recreation occurring at or near the site, and the potential for recreation impacts at the site in the future was also considered during the selection of the monitoring locations.
-In total, approximately 12 miles of Wanapum Reservoir shoreline and 3 miles of Priest Rapids shoreline were surveyed in 2016.
+In total, approximately 12 miles of Wanapum Reservoir shoreline and 3 miles of Priest Rapids shoreline were surveyed in 2018.

-Grant PUD is continuing to expand the development of an Information and Education (I&E) Program in 2016 through additions to the website content and the Visitor's Center.
+Grant PUD is continuing its Information and Education (I&E) Program in 2018 through maintenance of its website content and Grant PUD Visitor's Center.
 Grant PUD strives to help educate the public about responsible recreation practices and the potential adverse effects of irresponsible dispersed recreation on sensitive habitats.
-On October 5 and 6, 2016 a poster titled Preserve Sensitive Habitat - Recreate Responsibly was presented at Grant PUD's annual Archaeology Days and was accompanied by staff to help promote responsible practices.
-Grant PUD printed and dispersed 500 educational calendars at a number of locations throughout Grant County.
-Each calendar illustrated key wildlife and habitat found throughout the Project and provided an educational summary.
-In addition to the I&E Program efforts, Grant PUD had nearly 5,300 visitors come through the Visitor Center located in the Wanapum Hydro Operation Building (HOB).
-Visitors are treated to a number of interactive wildlife and wildlife habitat related displays aimed at educating the public on the importance of maintaining a healthy ecosystem throughout the Project.
-Finally, in 2016 Grant PUD continued to review and select appropriate I&E Program media to be used, such as signs and kiosks (roadside and at key sites), brochures, pamphlets, audio tours, nature trails, newsletters, etc., as well as prioritizing sites where the media will be located, and review services to be provided, such as interpretive talks, field trips, reservoir clean-up events and in-school education lectures.
+On October 29th through the 31st 2018, a poster titled Preserve Sensitive Habitat - Recreate Responsibly was presented at Grant PUD's annual Archaeology Days and was accompanied by staff to help promote responsible practices.
+In addition to the I&E Program efforts, over 3,000 people visited Grant PUD's Visitor Center located in the Wanapum Hydro Operation Building (HOB), where visitors can view a number of interactive wildlife and wildlife habitat related displays aimed at educating the public on the importance of maintaining a healthy ecosystem throughout the Project.
+Finally, in 2018 Grant PUD continued to review and select appropriate I&E Program media to be used, such as signs and kiosks (roadside and at key sites), brochures, pamphlets, audio tours, nature trails, newsletters, etc., as well as prioritizing sites where the media will be located, and review services to be provided, such as interpretive talks, and field trips.